telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/notes-on-ng-repeat.md

 # ng-* Directives in Widget Markup

-Before the Kendo UI Q2 2015 release, the widgets which were instantiated over existing markup partially supported `ng-repeat`, `ng-if`, `ng-bind`, and other DOM manipulation directives in the markup.
-Subsequent changes to the markup, caused by those directives, were not handled correctly though.
+Prior to the Kendo UI Q2 2015 release, the widgets which were instantiated over existing markup partially supported `ng-repeat`, `ng-if`, `ng-bind`, and other DOM manipulation directives in the markup.

+However, subsequent changes to the markup, caused by those directives, were not handled correctly.

 ## Overview

 The widgets which exhibited this behavior were the TabStrip, PanelBar, Menu, TreeView, and some of the hybrid mobile widgets.
-The support of that behavior was accidental and not intentional, because of the directives instantiating the widgets in a `$timeout` (`setTimeout`) wrap.
+This behavior was accidental and was caused by the directives instantiating the widgets in a `$timeout` (`setTimeout`) wrap.

 The timeout initialization caused several other issues as well.
 The widget instances were not accessible in a reliable manner.
 The instantiation of each widget required several additional `$scope.digest` cycles to be executed.
 Performance was negatively affected and the widget initialization was visible to the end user in certain scenarios.
 The [change from June 17 2015](https://github.com/telerik/kendo-ui-core/commit/0a4912ea9c14b2924d9914a5108ae2c2f636e4ed) removed the timeout implementation, effectively breaking the accidental `ng-repeat` support in later releases.